nodejs/node/doc/api/modules.md

 The `module.require` method provides a way to load a module as if `require()` was called from the original module.

-**Note:** In order to do this, it is necessary to get a reference to the `module` object.
+*Note*: In order to do this, it is necessary to get a reference to the `module` object.
 Since `require()` returns the `module.exports`, and the `module` is typically *only* available within a specific module's code, it must be explicitly exported in order to be used.